 Before joining Buckinghamshire New University in 2005, I was a practising private and commercial property lawyer for several central London and outer London law firms.
 After 14 years I left private practice to work as an academic lecturer in law.
-I enjoyed 8 years at the European Business School, in my role as subject leader in law, teaching international students, before joining Kingston University Law School, where I taught law for 5 years before joining the law team at Bucks New University.
+I enjoyed 8 years at the European Business School, in my role as subject leader in law, teaching international students, before joining Kingston University Law School, where I taught law for 5 years before joining the law team at Buckinghamshire New University (BNU).

 I studied for my practice law qualifications with the Institute of Legal Executives, followed by an MA Criminology at Middlesex University and an MRes Law at Birkbeck College, London and my specialist area of interest ranges across a variety of business and commercial law subjects, and the law of torts.
 It is interesting because these apply to everyday issues involving individuals in society at a variety of levels, who may suffer unnecessary loss in a variety of forms.
 Businesses can be educated to prevent and protect against many of these.